gsousa7/learning-terraform/mtc-terraform/section2.md

 It's possible to import existing infrastructure that was created by some other means and bring it under Terraform management.

-To do so we need to declare it on the Terraform file.
+To do so we need to declare a resource on the Terraform file that wasn't created via Terraform, in this case `nodered_container2`
 Example:
 ```
  terraform {